ChickenProp/chickenprop.github.com/_posts/2023-01-23-life-has-a-cruel-symmetry.md

 It also means my twin wants to construct the Monuments to Good *upside down*.
 And neither of us can ever defeat the other.

 In a certain sense, this is not the worst possible case.
-My twin is evil, but what they want to construct is a peverse mirror of Goodness, not the exact opposite of Goodness.
+My twin is evil, but what they want to construct is a perverse mirror of Goodness, not the exact opposite of Goodness.

 But thinking more broadly, it's worse than it seems.